Mohini: Relationship with Shiva

-Stories about Mohini and Shiva have been popular in South Indian texts.
-In the southern version of the Bhagavata Purana, after Vishnu deceives the demons by his maya female form, Shiva sees Mohini.
+Stories about Mohini and Shiva are popular in South Indian texts.
+In the southern version of the Bhagavata Purana, after Vishnu deceives the demons by his female form, Shiva sees Mohini.
 He becomes "bereft of shame and robbed by her of good sense," runs crazily behind the enchanting form, while his wife Parvati (Uma) looks on.
 Shiva is overcome by Kāma (love and desire) in this version of mythology.
 Shiva's seed falls on the ground creating ores of silver and gold.
-Vishnu then states that emotions are difficult to overcome, and states that Maya will become a half of Shiva's Ardhanarisvara aspect.
+Vishnu then states that emotions are difficult to overcome, and that Maya will become a half of Shiva's Ardhanarisvara aspect.
 Shiva then extols Vishnu's power.

+The Tripurarahasya, a south Indian Shakta text, retells the story, giving more importance to the Goddess.
+When Shiva wishes to see Vishnu's Mohini form again, Vishnu fears that he may be burned to ashes like Kamadeva by the supreme ascetic Shiva.
+So, Vishnu prays to goddess Tripura, who grants half of her beauty to Vishnu, begetting the Mohini-form.
+As Shiva touches Mohini, his seed spills, indicating a loss of the merit gained through of all his austerities.

 In the Brahmanda Purana when the wandering sage Narada tells Shiva about Vishnu's Mohini form that deluded the demons, Shiva dismisses him.
 Shiva and his wife Parvati go to Vishnu's home.
 Shiva asks him to take on the Mohini form again so he can see the actual transformation for himself.
-Vishnu smiles, and transforms himself into Mohini.
-Overcome by desire, Shiva chases Mohini.
+Vishnu smiles, again meditates on the Goddess and transforms himself into Mohini.
+Overcome by desire, Shiva chases Mohini as Parvati hangs her head in shame and envy.
 Shiva grabs Mohini's hand and embraces her, but Mohini frees herself and runs further.
-Finally, Shiva grabs her and their "violent coupling" leads to the discharge of Shiva's seed which falls on the ground and the god Maha-Shasta ("The Great Chastiser") is born.
+Finally, Shiva grabs her and their coupling leads to the discharge of Shiva's seed which falls on the ground and the god Maha-Shasta ("The Great Chastiser") is born.
 Mohini disappears, while Shiva returns home with Parvati.

 Shasta is identified primarily with two regional deities: Ayyappa from Kerala and the Tamil Aiyanar.
 He is also identified with the classical Hindu gods Skanda and Hanuman.
 In the later story of the origin of Ayyappa, Shiva impregnates Mohini, who gives birth to Ayyappa.
 They abandon Ayyappa, who is born to kill Mahishi, and the child was found by a king who raised him.
 The legend highlights Vishnu's protests to be Mohini again and also notes that Ayyappa is born of Vishnu's thigh as Mohini does not have a real womb.
 Another variant says that instead of a biological origin, Ayyappa sprang from Shiva's semen, which he ejaculated upon embracing Mohini.
 Ayyappa is referred to as Hariharaputra, "the son of Vishnu (Hari) and Shiva (Hara)", and grows up to be a great hero.
 Another tale says after Surpanaka's destruction, Shiva wishes to see Mohini and mesmerized by her looks, has union with her resulting in the birth of Ayyapppa.